garemoko/TinRepo/README.md

 Only when both match will the reporting tools consider the statement issued by the moderator to be authoritative.

 ###LRS
+The LRS is a standard Tin Can API LRS.
+It provides a means for users to register so that their statements can be authenticated using either basic or OAuth authentication.
+The LRS will also accept statements from unregistered users so there is no need for users to register in order to submit extensions.

+The decision to accept statements from unregistered users will be revisited if required as a result of spam.

 ###Reporting Tool(s)

 ##Community